 In addition to the theology of image, there is the theology of koinonia.
 In his first epistle, John gave his readers a method by which they could judge their assurance of salvation.
 There are three primary measures: obedience, confession of Christ, and koinonia.
 John spoke in stark times of light and darkness, love and hate.
 He equated koinonia, fellowship, with God and fellowship with God's people.
 "He that saith he is in the light and hateth his brother, is in darkness even until now.
 He that loveth his brother abideth in the light. . ."
 (I John 2:9ff).
 The implications were clear.
 If I love and fellowship with my brothers and sisters in Christ, black or white, I have love and fellowship with God (cf., Jesus' new commandment, John 13:34-35).
 If I do not koinonia with my brothers and sisters in Christ, I do not koinonia with God.

 The "M" Group

 We discovered much about ourselves, the sinfulness of our cultures, and the graciousness of God in those meetings.
 I have never felt such intense fellowship in my life.
-There has been an unfilled void in my heart ever since I was called away to pastor in North Carolina and further my education at Duke University.
+There was an unfilled void in my heart after I was called away to pastor in North Carolina and further my education at Duke University.